Lim Ulrich sequences and Lech's conjecture: Main result for graded rings

-\begin{setting} We fix an infinite field $k$ of characteristic $p>0$ and let $q=p^e$ (eventually we will let $e\to\infty$ so one should think $q$ being very large).
+\begin{setting} We fix an infinite field $k$ of characteristic $p>0$ and let $q=p^e$ (eventually we will let $e\to\infty$ so one should think of $q$ as being very large).
 We consider

-which is a rank one module over the ring We note that $T_n$ is a standard graded ring of dimension $n+1$: the degree $j$ part is spanned by monomials whose total degree in $x_i$ and $y_i$ is $j$ for each $1\leq i\leq n$.
-Hence $T_n$ is module-finite over $A_n=k[z_1,z_2,\dots,z_{n+1}]$ where $z_1,\dots,z_{n+1}$ are general homogeneous degree one elements in $T_n$.
-We will view $W_q^n$ as a graded module over $A_n$ that sits in non-negative degrees (because $k[x_1,y_1]$ only lives in non-negative degrees).
-We abuse notations a bit and let $\m$ denote the homogeneous maximal ideal of $A_n$.
-Since $W_q^n$ is torsion-free and reflexive, we have $H_\m^0(W_q^n)=H_\m^1(W_q^n)=0$. \end{setting}
+which is a rank one module over the ring We note that $T_c$ is a standard graded ring of dimension $c+1$: the degree $j$ part is spanned by monomials whose total degree in $x_i$ and $y_i$ is $j$ for each $1\leq i\leq c$.
+Hence $T_c$ is module-finite over $A_c=k[z_1,z_2,\dots,z_{c+1}]$ where $z_1,\dots,z_{c+1}$ are degree one elements in $T_c$ that form a homogeneous system of parameters of $T_c$.
+We will view $W_q^c$ as a graded module over $A_c$ that lives in non-negative degrees (because $k[x_1,y_1]$ only lives in non-negative degrees).
+We abuse notations and let $\m$ denote the homogeneous maximal ideal of $A_c$.
+Since $W_q^c$ is torsion-free and reflexive, we have $H_\m^0(W_q^c)=H_\m^1(W_q^c)=0$. \end{setting}

-The next lemma on the degrees and dimensions of local cohomology modules of $W_q^n$ is elementary.
-In fact, since $W_q^{n}$ is explicitly described, precise dimensions of each degree of its local cohomology modules can be computed (geometrically, this simply corresponds to the sheaf cohomology of $O_{\mathbb{P}^1}(t)\boxtimes O_{\mathbb{P}^1}(t+q) \boxtimes \cdots \boxtimes O_{\mathbb{P}^1}(t+(n-1)q)$ on a product of projective lines when $t, q$ vary).
-We are not interested in the precise formulas so we state what we need.
+The next lemma on the degrees and dimensions of local cohomology modules of $W_q^c$ is elementary.
+In fact, since $W_q^c$ is explicitly described, precise dimensions of each degree of its local cohomology modules can be computed.
+We are not interested in the precise formulas so we state and prove what we need.
+Geometrically, this corresponds to the sheaf cohomology of $O_{\mathbb{P}^1}(t)\boxtimes O_{\mathbb{P}^1}(t+q) \boxtimes \cdots \boxtimes O_{\mathbb{P}^1}(t+(c-1)q)$ on a product of projective lines when $t, q$ vary.
+It is worth pointing out that our construction is closely related to the notion of {\it supernatural vector bundles}, see \cite[Section 6]{EisenbudSchreyerJAMS} for more general constructions.